 Different Animals, Different Fats

-When thinking about animal products we use, the parts of the animal we think of most is the meat for eating, honey for sweetening, or eggs for baking and eating.
+When thinking about animal products we use, the parts of the animal we think of most are the meat for eating, honey for sweetening, or eggs for baking and eating.
 There are animal products that we don’t think of as often but are still used.

 We can tan hides for rugs or clothes, use the bones in composting or to make stock, and use other parts such as intestines for sausage casing.
 We can eat some of the organ meat such as kidneys or liver, which have a high vitamin and mineral content.